Are you planning to accept Stripe payments on your Gravity Forms? If so, you’ll love today’s tutorial.

 Login to your WordPress admin dashboard and navigate to Plugins > Add New.

 Next, click the Upload Plugin button, choose Gravity Forms and go to Install Now.

 After that, click Activate Plugin as shown below.

 Next, navigate to Forms > Settings, enter your Gravity Forms license key, scroll to the bottom of the page and click the Save Settings button.

 Now that Gravity Forms is ready to use, we’ll move on to installing the Gravity Forms Stripe Add-On.

 Installing the Gravity Forms Stripe Add-On is easy.
 Navigate to Forms > Add-Ons as shown below.

-Next, scroll down and install the Stripe Add-On.
+Next, scroll down and install the latest version of the Stripe Add-On.

 After that, hit the Activate Plugin button.